HectorVilas/odin-library/README.md

 - - an array for the book's title
 - - an array for the book's author name
 - - a num primitive for number of pages
-- - a boolean for "readed" status
+- - a boolean for "read" status
-- a prototype for a shared function to toggle the "readed" status
+- a prototype for a shared function to toggle the "read" status
 - as sugested by the course, the index may be stored in the DOM as a data-attribute

 I think this is enough to start.
 As always, I'll update this README.md with my progress.